 If your child cannot participate in the daily outdoor activity, please evaluate whether or not your child is healthy enough to come to school that day.
-She/he may need a day of rest.
-If you decide your child is well enough to come to school, she/he should be well enough to participate in all of the daily activities.
+They may need a day of rest.
+If you decide your child is well enough to come to school, they should be well enough to participate in all of the daily activities.